 – In video mode, hold down the shutter button until it beeps to use the short video mode .
 In this mode, the camera will take a short video clip and automatically stop recording.
 The duration of the short video can be 10, 20 or 30 seconds, which you specify in the app.

 Shooting with a phone is useful because: 1) you can use the live preview to help judge the exposure and composition; 2) you can use the phone as a remote shutter; and 3) on the phone, you have access to all of the available controls and features.

 Here is a link to the iOS app

 Here is a link to the Android app.
-On that top screen, tap on the green button on the bottom.
-Then after download, you should see the APK in the app called “My files”.
+If you want to access a newer Android app version, you can check the version on the Mi Store.
+Installing the Mi Store will require manual authorization.
+After download, you should see the APK in the app called “My files”.
 That’s the installation file.
 Double tap it.
 It will tell you that it’s blocked.
 Then tap on settings to authorize unknown apps (you can specify to do it “only for this time”).
 It will then install for you.

 To shoot with the phone:

 – launch the app.

 – On your camera, press the WiFi button.
 It will start blinking, which means it’s ready to pair.

 – On the main screen of the app, tap on the camera icon at the bottom.